castlez/wizrad/README.md

 # wizrad
-A rogue like about rad wizards
+A rogue-like about rad wizards

 template taken from KidsCanCode lessons